erikmartens/nearbyweather-issue-tracker/README.md

 ---

+❗️NearbyWeather development has turned private.
+Legacy source code for versions 2.2.1 and below is available [here](https://github.com/erikmartens/nearbyweather-legacy) ❗️

+---

+## Disclaimer

+⚠️ Please read the [privacy policy](PRIVACYPOLICY.md) and the [terms of use](TERMSOFUSE.md) before using the app.

+⚠️ By starting up the app you automatically agree to its [privacy policy](PRIVACYPOLICY.md) and its [terms of use](TERMSOFUSE.md).

 ## About the App

-> ❗️ By using the app you automatically agree to the [privacy policy](PRIVACYPOLICY.md) and the [terms of use](TERMSOFUSE.md).

-> ❗️Legacy source code for versions 2.2.1 and below is available [here](https://github.com/erikmartens/nearbyweather-legacy).

 NearbyWeather provides current weather information for for bookmarked weather stations, as well as nearby weather stations.
 The app uses the OpenWeatherMap API to download weather data.